gameblabla/doodle-champion-island-games-Google/README.txt

 This is an offline backup copy of the Doodle Champion Island Games by google and 4studios.

-Right now, it does work but has an issue with fullscreen that won't work (it stays in windowed mode instead).

-The game has been modified to forcefully load the english text.
+The game has been modified to forcefully load the english text and force fullscreen as well.

 On Firefox, you can just open the kitsune20.html (you may have to change a setting for that though).
 On Chromium and other web browsers, you will need to host your own HTTP server.